Sales management: Hunter and Farmer Model

+From a management perspective, the model influences decisions on hiring profiles, compensation structures, and the overall sales strategy.
+A company might choose to have salespeople perform both roles or create specialized teams of hunters and farmers to align with its business goals.

 Sales manager is the typical title of someone whose role is sales management.
 The role typically involves talent development.

 Churchill mentioned that the antecedents of sales performance are based on the meta-analysis for the period 1918- 1982 (76 years of previous research work).
-He suggested five factors that influence a salesperson’s job behaviour and performance along with different categories like skill level, role perceptions, motivation, aptitude, personal factors, and organizational factors with three moderators.
+He suggested five factors that influence a salesperson's job behaviour and performance along with different categories like skill level, role perceptions, motivation, aptitude, personal factors, and organizational factors with three moderators.

 Sales planning

 Sales planning involves strategy, setting profit-based sales targets, quotas, sales forecasting, demand management and the execution of a sales plan.

 A sales plan is a strategic document that outlines the business targets, resources and sales activities.
 It typically follows the lead of the marketing plan, strategic planning and the business plan with more specific detail on how the objectives can be achieved through the actual sale of products and services.
 Sales is a recurring and periodical process (maybe 'daily'), hence, this can not be called as a project.
 Sales is a process and ideally a periodical activity.